 Over the past few years, we’ve helped two of our aerospace distribution clients go through successful acquisitions and mergers.
 Proponent is an aerospace value-added distributor that has historically focused on the commercial sector.
-AllClear is an aerospace distributor and service provider for the military and defense sector.
+AllClear is an aerospace distributor and service provider for the military and defense sectors.

 Proponent was formed in 2017, after the acquisition of Avio-Diepen by our longtime client Kapco Global.
 AllClear was launched in 2020, after the acquisition of Kellstrom Defense by Aero Precision.

-In helping both companies go through their M&A events and creating the branding, messaging and marketing around those events, we were in a unique position to compare and contrast the key ways in which they were similar and unique.
+In helping both companies go through their M&A events and creating the branding, messaging, and marketing around those events, we were in a unique position to compare and contrast the key ways in which they were similar and unique.

 What Was the Same